 Independent Study (CE 290)

 CE 290 Independent Study is a course option that is considered on a case-by-case basis to address special needs of a student and/ or graduate faculty member.
-The Division of Graduate Studies will allow up to 6-units of CE 290’s to count towards the master’s degree.
-CE 290’s are made available on a limited basis due to the negative impact that they can have on populating other courses in the Program.
+Up to 6-units of CE 290’s can be used to count towards the master’s degree.
+CE 290’s are made available on a limited basis.
 CE 290 course proposals are generally approved if all of the following conditions are met:

 The student and a willing graduate faculty member both agree on the nature and terms of the proposed study plan and submit a completed digital version of the CE 290/ 298 Proposed Study/ Project Form to the graduate coordinator by the end of the second week of the semester.
 Digital copies of this form can be obtained from the graduate coordinator (wfwright@csufresno.edu).